Xfaang/typescript-graphql/ARTICLE.md

 Effortless GraphQL for your TypeScript modules
 Instant GraphQL for your TypeScript modules

+IDEA

+The easiest way to create GraphQL API for TypeScript modules

+Create GraphQL API for TypeScript modules, the easiest way

+How

+- intro
+- define functions to be exported
+- showcase the basic ways
+- show our way
+- show other ways
+- consclusion

+include
 -->

 1. GraphQL is a popular API query language that requires defining schema.